-Classical Studies, English, German Studies, Romance Languages and Literatures, or Slavic and Eastern Languages and Literatures
+Classical Studies, English, Romance Languages and Literatures, or Eastern, Slavic, and German Studies

-Principles of Statistics for the Health Sciences (MATH1180-spring semester)
+CSON students must take MATHII80 Principles of Statistics for the Health Sciences (spring).

-Anatomy and Physiology I and II, Life Science Chemistry, Microbiology
+ADBI1130/1131 Anatomy and Physiology I, ADBI1132/1133 Anatomy and Physiology II, CHEM1161/1163 Life Science Chemistry, BIOL2200/2210 Microbiology

-Philosophy of the Person I and II, Person and Social Responsibility I and II (PULSE), Perspectives on Western Culture I and II, or any sequence of Complex Problems or Enduring Questions Core Philosophy courses
+One Philosophy I course and one Philosophy II course, PHIL1070-1071 Philosophy of the Person I and II (in sequence), PHIL/THEO1088-1089 Person and Social Responsibility I and II (PULSE) (in sequence), or PHIL/THEO1090-1091 Perspectives on Western Culture I and II (in sequence), Complex Problem or Enduring Question courses may fulfill one Philosophy Core course.